Quickly open the source of a Python module from the command-line

 The feature set is currently quite basic, but hopefully once I get it installed at work and some more people begin to use it I will flesh it out a bit more.

-So you’re trying to set up an advance reservation for someone, something fairly simple such as:
+So you’re trying to set up an advance reservation for someone, something fairly simple.
+However, due to the cluster being busy you get an error:

 qrsub -u bob -N openmpi_test -pe openmpi 8 -l h_vmem=1G -d 500:0:0